Before we start:

 - Enter the name and location of the Engine.

 - The CRN value defaults to a random string.
-You must change it to something human-readable.
+It is very recommended that you change it to something human-readable, but unique in the list.
 This is the internal name of the engine.

 - After modifying the CRN, copy the value to line 11 of config.yml